LAFC Tryouts

 LAFC Recruitment Trials

-At the time of this writing, the LAFC Academy is inviting players on a trial basis as identified through our scouting network.
-If your player was born between 2002 and 2012 and are interested in being considered for a trial, please click here to redirect to LAFC’s academy recruitment form.
+At the time of this writing, the LAFC Academy is inviting players on a trial basis as identified through their scouting network.
+To be considered for a trial, please click here to redirect to LAFC’s academy recruitment form for specific age group criteria.

 CREATE A FREE RECRUITMENT PROFILE